sigonze/nixos-config/README.md

 ## How to use

 ### Configure your HOST (should be done only once)
-Create a configuration file `config.mk` to specify your current host and put the files related to your host in the folder `hosts/<hostname>`.
+Create a configuration file `target.cfg` into `src` folder to specify your current host and put the files related to your host in the folder `src/hosts/<hostname>`.
-Note: this file is optionnal if you specify the HOST for each command (for instance `HOST=gaming`) Its content should be something like this:
+Its content should be something like this:
 ```
-ifndef HOST
-	HOST=gaming
-endif
+gaming
 ```

 Two example are avaible and may be reused.
 For my Gaming PC:
 ```
-cp config.gaming.mk config.mk
+cp target.gaming.cfg target.cfg
 ```

 For my Macbook Pro:
 ```
-cp config.macbook.mk config.mk
+cp target.macbook.cfg target.cfg
 ```

 ### Test the NixOS configuration